If Mother Earth could hire a personal injury attorney, she would undoubtedly sue us all.

 Stop throwing away plastic

 In our throw-away society, we’ve become blind to how much non-biodegradable garbage we create.
-Here are some ways you can plastic items from working their way into the ocean:
+Here are some ways you can keep plastic items from working their way into the ocean:

 - Don’t buy bottled water; use tap water, or filtered water, in a reusable bottle.